 These straightforward steps will effectively remove scuff marks from your vehicle's exterior without causing any damage.

-1. Examine the extent of the damage.
 Gently scratch the damaged surface with your fingernail.
 If you can see the inner paint, a painting job, and scuff marks removal may be necessary.
 Deeper scratches require sanding, while lighter marks can be easily removed with an adhesive remover.

-2. Wash the area.
 Wash the affected area with a car wash product to remove dust and dirt from the surface.

-3. Apply a light paint cleaner.
 Use a light, less abrasive paint cleaner to remove any old wax and grime.
 This will allow you to remove any paint that might have been transferred during the scuffing action.

-4. Apply cleaner.
 Use a clean, microfiber cloth or pad to apply the cleaner to your car while protecting your hands.
 Avoid using dirty hands or a dirty cloth for cleaner application, as that will make the condition worse and more difficult to remove.

-5. Use an adhesive remover.
 As long as you check to make sure they are safe to use on paint and coated surfaces, you can use adhesive removers on scuff marks and stains.
 Turpentine or denatured alcohol are also effective adhesive removers.

-6. Apply polishing compound.
 If you want to remove scratches caused by sanding or other abrasive methods, apply a polishing compound while using a buffing pad.
 Then, clean the polished surface area with a clean cloth.
 This will restore the paint shine and protect the vehicle's finish for a longer run.

 Using a Scratch Removal Product for Small Scratches